 Maybe you have a beta product and paying customers and you’re looking to scale from 10 to 30 employees at lightning speed.
 It’s really important you have a repeatable process in place and get ahead of the curve when it comes to your recruiting brand.
 One thing I’ve noticed during my 10+ years of experience recruiting for Google, Amazon, AppDynamics, and now Unusual Ventures is that broadcasting your company culture by establishing an online recruiting brand is crucial to attracting top talent as you scale.
 This means going beyond just your company website and making sure all your online touch points appeal to candidates.

-Invest time in tailoring your entire company website in order to tell a compelling and differentiated story for potential job candidates.
-Many startups make the mistake of focusing on just the Career or About Us pages on their websites and neglect to create a unified company brand that is welcoming to candidates.
-Future employees will look at your website as a whole, so while certain sections are targeted toward specific audiences, you want to make sure the entire website resonates with potential candidates, not just the Career page.
+Invest time into tailoring your entire company website in order to tell a compelling and differentiated story for potential job candidates.
+Many startups make the mistake of focusing on just the Careers or About Us pages on their websites and neglect to create a unified company brand that's welcoming to candidates.
+Future employees will look at your website as a whole, so while certain sections are targeted toward specific audiences, you want to make sure the entire website resonates with potential candidates.
 Your goal is to help candidates envision what it would be like to work at your company by creating a fun, welcoming brand.
 For instance, you might post pictures of your team or your office if you have an attractive space and weave in messaging that reflects the culture and values of your team.

 One easy way to improve your Glassdoor presence is to get your team to populate the page with reviews.
 Make sure it’s 100% optional, but try to get as many reviews as possible.
 Remind existing employees that it’s beneficial to them because if you recruit more candidates, they get more of the help they need.
 For instance, there might be an automation engineer on your team who is also handling customer requests.
 That means they’re essentially doing two different jobs.
 Improving the company’s recruiting brand and having positive company reviews can go a long way to attract needed talent and fill out the team.